everyday-as/gmodstore-issues-old/README.md

 ### Reporting Bugs

 Please follow these guidelines when reporting a bug:
+* Please make a [site support ticket](https://www.gmodstore.com/help/tickets/create/site) for reporting an exploit instead of making an issue here.
 * Please avoid adding [tags] to your titles
 * Please be thorough in your bug report.
 Tell us everything.
 * If you can recreate the bug give us step by step